 Reciting with others and hearing others share what certain passages mean for them is very useful for creating long term memory impact.

-The Biggest Levers You Need For Memorizing Any Scripture
+The Biggest Levers You Need For Memorizing Scripture

-In brief, you’ve got to commit to creating the time for scripture memorization.
+In brief, you’ve got to commit to creating the time for memorizing scripture.

 Logical, isn’t it?
 If you really want to get something done, you’ll make the time.